luke-d-moore/DrawShapes/readme.txt

 made a draw interface
-shape interface implements draw because I want to draw the shape make a shape base class which implements the shape interface make the original shapes inherit from the shape base class in the base class make the draw method abstract so I have to override it in each derived class implement the draw methods on each of the classes
+shape interface implements draw because I want to draw the shape make a shape base class which implements the shape interface shape base class also has validate methods for validating the shape make the original shapes inherit from the shape base class in the base class make the draw method abstract so I have to override it in each derived class implement the draw methods on each of the classes